-A typical neutron star has a mass of $1.5-2\,M\odot$ and a radius of ~ 10 km, give or take a few (couple?) of kilometers.
+A typical neutron star has a mass of $1.5-2 M{\odot}$ and a radius of $\sim 10-15$ km.
 It can have a spin frequency up to ~ 1 kHz and a magnetic field up to perhaps 10^{15} G or more.
-Its surface gravity is around $2-3\times 10^{14}$ cm s-2, so mountains of even perfect crystals can't be higher than < 1 mm, meaning that these are the smoothest surfaces in the universe.
+Its surface gravity is around $2-3 \times 10^{14}$ cm s-2, so mountains of even perfect crystals can't be higher than < 1 mm, meaning that these are the smoothest surfaces in the universe.
 They have many types of behavior, including pulsing (in radio, IR, opt, UV, X-ray, and gamma-rays, but this is rarely all seen from a single object), glitching, accreting, and possibly gravitational wave emission.
 They are the best clocks in the universe; the most stable are a million times more stable in the short term than the best atomic clocks.
 Their cores are at several times nuclear density, and may be composed of exotic matter such as quark-gluon plasmas, strange matter, kaon condensates, or other weird stuff.
-In their interior they are superconducting and superfluid, with transition temperatures around a billion degrees Kelvin.
+In their interior they are superconducting and superfluid, with transition temperatures around a hundred million degrees Kelvin.
 All these extremes mean that neutron stars are attractive to study for people who want to push the envelope of fundamental theories about gravity, magnetic fields, and high-density matter.